rizqimtiaz/BioChain/README.md

-`IPNFTRegistry` (Solidity ^0.8.24) is intentionally self-contained — it implements minimal ERC-1155, Ownable, and ReentrancyGuard primitives inline so the entire surface can be reviewed in a single file.
+`IPNFTRegistry` (Solidity ^0.8.24) is intentionally self-contained — it implements minimal ERC-1155, Ownable, and ReentrancyGuard primitives inline so

-Key methods:

 | Method | Caller | Purpose |
 | ------ | ------ | ------- |
 | `mintTrial(...)` | Researcher | Mint an IP-NFT and define a milestone schedule that must sum to 10 000 bps. |